How does Portland Pathways work?

 What kind of trails are perfect for this program?

-- Trails that connect people to places they want to go, like parks, schools, work, and transit.
+- Connect people to places they want to go, like parks, schools, work, and transit.

-- Trails that create a more direct, comfortable, or safe walking option.
+- Create a more direct, comfortable, or safe walking option

 I want to get involved!
 How can I participate?